danprince/danthedev.com/posts/2022-05-01-javascripts-dependency-problem.md

 We can take more responsibility when deciding to publish packages.
 Is the problem that we're solving real or imagined?
 Have we shared the codebase with other developers to find out whether the solution is generally applicable?
 Are the appropriate tests and documentation in place?
 Are we committed to maintaining the codebase, or is it just a completed weekend project?

-If I was designing a new package registry for JavaScript, I would reserve the top level namespace for packages that were manually verified to be high quality and important.
-Anyone would be able to publish packages into their own scope (e.g. `@danprince/foo`), but to be published without a scope (e.g. `foo`) the package would need to reach a high integrity score (some combination of downloads, contributors, and published versions) and would need to undergo a manual quality and security review.
+If we were designing a hypothetical new package registry for JavaScript, we might choose to reserve the top level namespace for packages that were manually verified to be high quality and important.
+Anyone would be able to publish packages into their own scope (`@danprince/foo`), but to be published without a scope (`foo`) the package would need to reach a high integrity score—some combination of downloads, contributors, and published versions—and would need to undergo a manual quality and security review.

-Unscoped packages would be blessed as part of the ecosystem, a mark of quality which would help us all navigate the registry.
-If we can have a committee that decides on language features, I see no reason why we couldn't have a similar process for blessing packages too.
+These unscoped packages would be blessed as part of the ecosystem, a mark of quality which would help us all navigate the registry.
+If we can have a committee that decides on language features, then why shouldn't we aspire to have a similar process for blessing packages?

 We don't need two million packages.
 We probably don't even need two thousand.